"The three of us went into the service together: me and two MPs."

 In Singapore, it is possible for a foreigner to obtain citizenship by volunteering for the initial two years of military service but subsequently he or she is subject to the same regular call-up as other citizens.
 The physically unfit are relegated to desk jobs such as the Logistics Divisions, which count as service.

-As already mentioned, this is most common in Asian, Latin American and African countries.
+As already mentioned, this is most common in Asian/Middle Eastern, Latin American and African countries.

 Both Sweden and Russia used conscripts as galley rowers during the Age of Enlightment.
 Neither of them would have had enough volunteers and slaves would have been too unreliable.